-BMW 5-Series: Once the paradigm of sedan driving dynamics, the BMW 5-series has shifted its focus toward a cushier, Lexus-like ride -- which is especially curious, since the redesigned Lexus GS is sportier than ever.
-Nonetheless, at least the 5-series still manages to feel like a BMW when you're not lead-footing it, though we wonder if the following generation might attempt to recapture the car's sporty soul.
+BMW 5 Series — Once the paradigm of sedan driving dynamics, the BMW 5 Series has shifted its focus toward a cushier, Lexus-like ride.
+Nonetheless, at least the 5 Series still manages to feel like a BMW when you’re not lead-footing it, though we wonder if the following generation might attempt to recapture the car’s sporty soul.

-Lexus GS: The Japanese manufacturer has made strides toward redefining its midsize luxury offering, and the GS makes excellent headway in forging a compelling case for itself against the German establishment.
+Lexus GS — The Japanese manufacturer has made strides toward redefining its midsize luxury offering, and the GS makes excellent headway in forging a compelling case for itself against the German establishment.
 Thanks to a stiffer body and more aggressive suspension tuning, the Lexus offers a surprisingly rewarding driver experience while maintaining much of its signature smooth ride.
-As Mercedes will soon be doing, Lexus has ditched its V8 in favor of a V6, and the GS also comes in a hybrid variant with surprisingly spunky performance.